jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 devices and endpoints were the top three components in both categories.

 *Figure 14.
 Components most likely to be a target of or vulnerable to a cyber attack.*
-A bar chart comparing the components most likely to be a target of a cyber attack and the components most vulnerable to a cyber attack.
-The top components in both categories are Servers and OS, Web Servers, Medical Devices, and Endpoints.
+A bar chart comparing the percentage of respondents who believe each component is most likely to be targeted or vulnerable to a cyber attack.
+The components include: Endpoints (Laptop and desktop), Firewalls, IoT non Medical, Medical Devices, Mobile Devices (smart phones and tablets), Network Equipment (excluding firewalls), Operational Technologies, Servers and OS, Server Hosted Applications, and Web Servers.
-Notes: (1) Laptop and desktop, (2) smart phones and tablets, (3) excluding firewalls.

 Participants were asked which attack types they believed were most likely to lead to a breach.
 The responses globally were generally consistent, identifying the top three as malware (21%), targeted phishing (19%) and exploited vulnerability (18%).

 *Figure 15.
 Types of cyber attacks most likely to be the cause a breach.*
-A bar chart showing the distribution of responses regarding the types of cyber attacks most likely to cause a breach.
-The top three types are Malware, Targeted Phishing, and Exploited Vulnerability.
+A bar chart showing the percentage of respondents who believe each type of cyber attack is most likely to cause a breach.

 Similar findings were reported regarding the types of cyber attacks that participant organizations had experienced over the last 12 months.